mui/material-ui/docs/data/material/getting-started/installation/installation.md

 <p class="description">Install Material UI, the world's most popular React UI framework.</p>

 :::warning
-⚗️ Material UI is working on support for React Server Components!
+MUI is currently working on supporting React Server Components in Material UI.

-- All components and hooks from MUI libraries are exported as Client Components with the "use client" directive
+All components and hooks from MUI libraries are exported as Client Components with the `"use client"`` directive.
-- If you are using the Next.js App Router, see our [guide](/material-ui/guides/next-js-app-router/)
+If you're using Next.js 13.4 or later, see our [Next.js App Router guide](/material-ui/guides/next-js-app-router/)

 :::